moondance-labs/tanssi-docs/builders/manage/dapp/services-payment.md

 As presented in the [Block Production as a Service](/learn/tanssi/technical-features#services-payments){target=_\blank} article, there are two main costs associated that the appchain governor must cover:

-- **Block producers assignment** - it is a fee that must be paid every time the Tanssi protocol assigns block producers, which happens once per session
+- **Block producers assignment** - for the assignment of block producers by the Tanssi protocol, which happens once per session
-- **Block production** - is the cost to pay for each block that is produced on the appchain's behalf
+- **Block production** - for each block that is produced on the appchain's behalf

 In this guide, you'll learn how to use the [Tanssi dApp](https://apps.tanssi.network){target=\_blank} to top-up your account and keep your appchain's liveness.